nautilus-cyberneering/pygithub/docs/how_to_sign_commits_using_the_gitpython_package.md

 repo.git.commit(arg, ...)
 ```

-I do not not exactly why you need to `write` your changes but it something the git commit wrapper does:
+I do not know exactly why you need to `write` your changes but it is something the git commit wrapper does:

 <https://github.com/gitpython-developers/GitPython/blob/88732b694068704cb151e0c4256a8e8d1adaff38/git/index/base.py#L938-L957>

-And it's something [Sebastian Thiel](https://github.com/gitpython-developers/GitPython/issues/580#issuecomment-282474086) said it was needed.
+And it's something [Sebastian Thiel](https://github.com/gitpython-developers/GitPython/issues/580#issuecomment-282474086) said it is needed.

-So if you want to sign the commit you only have to specify the signing key.
-The GitPython package relies on Git configuration and Git relies on GPG configuration.
-What is happending under the hood is:
+So if you want to sign the commit, you only have to specify the signing key.
+The GitPython package relies on Git configuration, and Git relies on GPG configuration.
+What is happening under the hood is:

 1. GitPython is going to call the git commit command using a [git binary wrapper](https://github.com/gitpython-developers/GitPython/blob/254305c935893d7578b112acfa814a07d398ae28/git/cmd.py#L171).
 2. Git is going to call GPG command to sign the commit.
 3. GPG is going to prompt you with the passphrase of the key.

 As long as the GPG and Git configuration are OK, GitPython will sign the commit correctly.
-The [example 03](../03_sign_commit_using_the_gitpython_package) in this repo creates a new signed commit, but before signing, it also sets up the GPG and Git configuration needed.
-I'm not going to explain how you can create a GPG key and sign commits manually becuase you can follow other tutorials like:
+The [example 03](../03_sign_commit_using_the_gitpython_package) in this repo creates a newly signed commit, but before signing, it also sets up the GPG and Git configuration needed.
+In case you want to know how you can sign commits manually, you can follow other tutorials like:

 - [Git Documentation - Git Tools - Signing Your Work](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work)
 - [GitHub Documentation - Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)